johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v5.md

 #### Additional information

 The __`ref`__ field is a short reference code that can be used as an alternative name.
-It is currently only used for airports.
+It is only used for airports.

 <!-- ROAD_LABEL ----------------------------------------------------------->